ubc-dsci320-2024w2/project-team_kbn/report/team_kbn_viz.md

 ##### Further Developments

-- The intended functionality for this visualisation was that the user could select a specific neighbourhood in the choropleth to filter the display of species counts.
-However, as of this writing, the function has not been implemented, and external assistance is required to resolve it.
 - The selected baseline of species variation may not be sufficient, and thus further UI widgets to provide options for such may be considered.
 - The sheer quantity of neighbourhoods means that the neighbourhood locations in the bar plot run the risk of being indiscriminable.